markpavlovski/git-cheatsheet/README.md

 <a name="commit"/>

 ### git commit
+Each commit contains info on the 'parent' commit, file 'blobs' in the snapshot, and a unique hash.

 * git commit -m "commit message here"
 * git commit -amend: modifies last commit.
 Most common is to just change the message